PRC-Data-Challenge-2024/team_diligent_igloo/README.md

 Team members: Antonio Pereira Barata, Bernard Bronmans, Victor Ciulei (teamlead), members of the Innovation and Datalab, Human Environment and Transportation Inspectorate, Ministry of Infrastructure and Water Management, Dutch Government.

 ## Introduction
 Welcome to the Gitlab Repo of our team.
 Please read this file carefully to understand the approach we took on predicting the estimate Take-Off Mass as part of the competition organized by the Performance Review Comission of EUROCONTROL.
-We include here detailed information about the feature engineering process, extra data we used, libraries, models, hardware used and runtime.
+We include here detailed information about the feature engineering process, extra data we used, libraries, models.
+We're very happy with the work we did in 16 days of competition.

 ## The Why behind the Why